dong4j/self-star-list/README.md

 *   [clash-verge-rev/clash-verge-rev](https://github.com/clash-verge-rev/clash-verge-rev) - A modern GUI client based on Tauri, designed to run in Windows, macOS and Linux for tailored proxy experience

 *   [Lissy93/web-check](https://github.com/Lissy93/web-check) - 🕵️‍♂️ All-in-one OSINT tool for analysing any website

+*   [infiniflow/ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is a leading open-source Retrieval-Augmented Generation (RAG) engine that fuses cutting-edge RAG with Agent capabilities to create a superior context layer for LLMs

 *   [punkpeye/fastmcp](https://github.com/punkpeye/fastmcp) - A TypeScript framework for building MCP servers.